Asqatasun/Asqatasun/documentation/en/10_Install_doc/Asqatasun-runner/install-runner.md

 ## Create and populate database

 **Warning** : If this installation is dedicated to work with the Asqatasun Jenkins plugin, this step is not required.
 The creation of the database is done when installing the asqatasun Web application.
-The cli installation just needs to be set with the database access properties (see [next paragraph](#configure-context-with-database-access-properties))
+The runner installation just needs to be set with the database access properties (see [next paragraph](#configure-context-with-database-access-properties))

 ### Create database